 Professor David McCoy

-David McCoy is a Professor of Global Public Health at QMUL’s Centre for Primary Care and Public Health (CPCPH).
+David McCoy is a Professor of Global Public Health at QMUL’s Centre for Global Health.
 He leads a unit that delivers a suite of undergraduate and postgraduate global health programmes, and conducts critical public health research.

 David is a medical doctor from Southampton University and spent six years working as a clinician, initially in the UK and then in South Africa.